obmarg/cynic/cynic-book/src/derives/enums.md

 variants, the derive will emit errors.

-By default the variant names are expected to match the GraphQL variants xactly, but this can be controlled with either the `rename_all` top level parametr or the rename variant parameter.
+By default the variant names are expected to match the GraphQL variants exactly, but this can be controlled with either the `rename_all` top level parametr or the rename variant parameter.

 <!-- TODO: example of the above?
 Better wording -->